What Is ACCA? A Complete Guide to Course Structure, Salary, and Scope

 Q1.
 Why is ACCA popular?

-ACCA is popular due to its global recognition, comprehensive curriculum, and diverse career opportunities.
-At present, it is recognized in over 180 countries.
+ACCA is popular because of its global recognition, broad curriculum, and diverse career opportunities in accounting and finance.

 Q2.
 What exactly does an ACCA do?